 A few years later, the Buhls became investors in the Nokomis barn that provided a supply of isowean pigs.
-At the time, they were finishing pigs from their own farrowing barns as well as the Pipestone System barn.
+At the time, they were finishing pigs from their own farrowing barns as well as the Pipestone Management barn.

 As they began feeding pigs from the Nokomis barns, they saw the advantages of having larger groups of pigs and eventually acquired additional shares and stopped farrowing their own pigs.
-They now get all weaned pigs from Pipestone System barns.
+They now get all weaned pigs from Pipestone Management barns.